Skip to main content

 DMPTool

-ASU provides custom guidance information and review support for your research data management and sharing plan through the DMPTool.
-Below are instructions on getting started with the DMPTool.
-Once you have completed your plan, please use the DMPTool request feedback option.
-The data management team will receive your plan and provide commentary within 48 business hours.
+The DMPTool is your go-to resource for custom guidance, information, and review support for your research data management and sharing plan.
+Once you've completed your plan, use the DMPTool's request feedback option.
+The data management team will receive your plan within 48 business hours.
+Follow the instructions below to get started.

-Use the DMP Tool to follow a template and easily build your own DMP and request feedback
+Use the DMP Tool to follow a template and quickly build your own DMP and request feedback

 1. Sign in to the DMPTool here.

-2. At the top right select Sign in and choose Option 1: If your institution is affiliated with DMPTool and begin typing Arizona.
-When prompted select Arizona State University (ASU) as your institution from the list.
+2. At the top right, select Sign in and choose Option 1: If your institution is affiliated with DMPTool, begin typing Arizona.
+When prompted, choose Arizona State University (ASU) as your institution from the list.

-3. You will be prompted to complete your profile if this is your first time.
+3. If this is your first time, You will be prompted to complete your profile.

 4. Select Create New DMP from the menu.
-You will be presented with a number of templates to choose from.
+You will be presented with several templates from which to choose.

-5. The tool will walk you through each section of the template, allowing you to edit, format, share, and preview your content online.
-Once your content is complete, you can Export the final version as a PDF, as a .docx, or print a hard copy.
+5. The tool will walk you through each template section, allowing you to edit, format, share, and preview your content online.
+Once your content is complete, you can Export the final version in the file format you need.

-6. Get help by selecting 'Request feedback' tab in the project tabs and an ASU Library librarian will provide guidance and feedback in the project comments box.
+6. To get feedback, select the 'Request feedback' tab, and ASU Research Data Management will provide guidance and input in the project comments box.

-7. Additional assistance see the tutorial below, review the DMPTool Quick Start guide, or contact a librarian and request a DMP consultation.
+7. For Additional assistance, see the tutorial below, review the DMPTool Quick Start guide, or contact a librarian and request a consultation.

 ASU Tutorial - DMPTool